Certified Piedmontese Chili Challenge

 To get some background on Chili and the Chili Cook-Off, we looked up the history of Chili to see where its roots started.

 The history of Chili is built on legends, myths, and conspiracies; never really knowing the origin of the original bowl of Chili.
-Some say it came from Mexico, some say it was originally a dry brick travelers ate, or that it came from the San Antonio prisons.
-Whatever it may be, it seems as though it made its American landfall in Texas, even though by some sources that still seems up for discussion.
+Some say it came from Mexico; some say it was originally a dry brick that travelers ate; or that it came from the San Antonio prisons.
+Whatever it may be, it seems as though it made its American landfall in Texas even though according to some sources, the fact is still up for discussion.

-As time has gone on the typical home cook has had their own individual recipe, or just sees chili as a dumping ground for meat, beans, veggies, and combining flavors that taste great!
+As time has gone on, the typical home cook has come to have their individual recipes, or sees chili as a dumping ground for meat, beans, veggies, and combining flavors that taste great!
 This has made the recipes for chili endless, and thus there is no shortage to try.
 That is part of the reason we decided to have a chili challenge!

-Some of the typical differences in Chili that change based on an area or region are:
+Some of the typical differences in chili recipes that change based on an area or region are:

 Nebraska: Expect your Chili served with a side of Cinnamon Rolls!

 Texas: Chili consists of roasted peppers and seasoning with lots of beef!